Clover vs. Square: Which POS System Is Best For Your Business?

 If you’re considering Clover, we recommend purchasing directly from Clover to avoid inflated fees from third-party resellers.
 You get free overnight shipping, a 90-day return window, and avoid the contract headaches that come with some independent sellers.

-Why We Recommend Clover for Small Businesses
+Why We Recommend Clover for Higher-Volume Businesses

 The hardware is easy to set up, the App Market expands functionality without switching platforms, and the 90-day free trial gives you real time to evaluate before committing.